wp-slimstat/wp-slimstat/readme.txt

 * Updated: weekends are now highlighed in the chart
 * Updated: rearranged the order of the main tabs to give more emphasis to visitors and what's happening right now (thank you Jennifer)
 * Updated: filters on Authors and Category IDs are now much more efficient

-= 2.8 =
-* Added: WP SlimStat now looks for HTTP headers like X_FORWARDED_FOR to get, when available, private IP addresses of people using proxies
-* Added: You can now use wildcards in your filters: `*` for any string, `!` for any single character
-* Added: new columns to track even more information about events and outbound links (thank you [SpenceDesign](http://wordpress.org/support/topic/plugin-wp-slimstat-tracking-right-click-of-download-links))
-* Added: started working on heat maps.
-The information is already being collected, but not shown to the admin... just yet!
-* Added: WP SlimStat won't activate on networks that have more than 50 blogs
-* Fixed: Screen antialias detection is now much more accurate
-* Fixed: visitors' tracking wasn't working properly for some users.
-* Updated: Event tracking has been completely rewritten and optimized (thank you [SpenceDesign](http://wordpress.org/support/topic/plugin-wp-slimstat-tracking-right-click-of-download-links))
-* Updated: Referer is now being stored as the whole URL, to keep track of port numbers, HTTPS and other protocols
-* Updated: Browscap Database (February 2012)
-* Updated: Geolocation Database (March 2012, 173415 rows).
-Go to Options > Maintenance > Reset Ip-to-Countries.

 (Previous versions omitted)